apostrophecms/apostrophe-documentation/core-server.md

 }
 ```

 This article is a reference guide to the options and methods of that object.
 Most of the time you'll be more interested in Apostrophe's [modules](modules/index.html).
+See also [apostrophe promise events](events.html) for information on how to "hook in" to the life cycle of pages and documents in Apostrophe.

 This article is not the right place to start learning Apostrophe.
 For that, see the [getting started tutorial](tutorials/getting-started/index.html).

-It is possible to have more than one `apos` object in a node.js application, but this is unusual.
-You only need one to represent your website.
+It is possible to have more than one `apos` object in a node.js application, for instance with the `apostrophe-multisite` module, but typically you will only have one.

 ## Options